wml-frc/UDP_TransferNT/README.md

 std::cout << dpRecv.getIntegers(3) << std::endl;
 ```

-- The above example, showed how to use the most basic setup.
+- The above example, shows how to use the most basic setup.
 However, it has the issue of waiting until data has been sent before the program can continue.
-And what if it is a continous stream of data?
-This is where registering comes into play.
-You can register a datapacket to be send or received, and it will be put onto a seperate thread which will continously send or receive data.
-You can put the regular send and receive functions into while loops, but they will hault your program until they are finished receiving data.
-Which is slow and tedious
+And in programs with a constant data stream between the devices looping these functions can slow the program down.
+To solve this we can register a datapacket to be sent or received, and it will be put the send/recv functions onto a seperate thread which will loop continously sending or receiving data in the background.

 - It should also be mentioned that the client/server init() functions can also hault the program if they're taking too long to connect/bind to a socket.
-When constructing them, you can set the first parameter to `true` to solve this, which will also temporarily put the init function on a seperate thread until it's complete.
+When constructing them, you can set the first parameter to `true`, which will also temporarily put the init function on a seperate thread before joining back into the main thread when it's finished binding/connecting.

-- Not only can you register datapackets, but you can control the send/recv threads later using inbuilt functions, to pause, continue, or kill the connection outright.
+- Not only can you register datapackets, but you can control the registered send/recv threads later using the built in thread functions, to pause, continue, or kill the connection outright.

 #### Multi-threaded registering/receiving of data